gopinathch/project-html-website/README.md

 # Sample HTML website

-This is a simple HTML/CSS/JS web app that you can deploy to Azure.
+This is a simple HTML/CSS web app that you can deploy to Azure.

-It is built on the [Carousel template](http://getbootstrap.com/examples/carousel/) by [Bootstrap](http://getbootstrap.com/).

 ## License